ansys/pyansys-dev-guide/doc/source/content_writing/content_contrib_setup/index.rst

 - A package is a superset of the Python client library.
 It includes all source files and the supporting files needed to install and use the library.

-This section also provides essential information for writers new to documenting PyAnsys libraries and includes links to all the many resources relevant to creating and maintaining this documentation.
+Additionally, this section provides essential information for documenting PyAnsys libraries and includes links to all the many resources relevant to creating and maintaining this documentation.
 The :ref:`resources_writers` page and the :ref:`content_how_tos` section are likely to be the content that you refer to most as you become proficient in contributing to PyAnsys documentation.

 .. toctree::
    :maxdepth: 3